colintsmith/startup/notes.md

 tracert = race the connections to a website
 dig = Show the DNS information for a domain
 man = Look up a command in the manual
+You can chain commands together | is a pipe that passes one caommand to the other. > overwrites something. >> appends something.

 # HTML notes
 We separate HTML into elements and tags.
 Text is okay and can be used as an element.
 A tag can enclose an element to specify what it is.